What Is a Visual Field Test?

-The visual field is the entire area that can be seen when the eyes are focused on a single point.
+The visual field is the entire area (field of vision) that can be seen when the eyes are focused on a single point.
 In addition to what can be seen straight ahead, the visual field includes what can be seen above, below, and to either side of the point the eyes are focused on.
-Vision is typically best in the middle of the visual field.
+Vision is typically the sharpest in the middle of the visual field.

 A visual field test is often given as part of an eye exam.
-Visual field testing helps your doctor to determine where your peripheral vision (i.e., your side vision) begins and ends, in addition to how well you can see objects in your peripheral vision.
+Visual field testing helps your doctor to determine where your side vision (peripheral vision) begins and ends and how well you can see objects in your peripheral vision.

-The visual field can be tested in a few different ways, including the confrontational visual field exam, tangent screen test, and automated perimetry exam.
+The visual field can be tested in a few different ways, including the confrontational visual field exam, tangent screen test, and automated perimetry exam (described below).
 Your doctor may perform one or a combination of these tests to examine your visual field.

 Using the results of these tests, your doctor will be able to determine if you are having trouble seeing in certain areas of your visual field, as well as possible causes for these difficulties.

 The confrontational visual field exam is a basic exam performed by your eye doctor.
-He or she will sit or stand 3 to 4 feet in front of you.
+They will sit or stand 3 to 4 feet in front of you.
 You will be instructed to cover one of your eyes using an occluder, which looks like a large spoon.

-Your doctor will instruct you to stare straight ahead as he or she moves his or her hand in and out of your visual field.
+Your doctor will instruct you to stare straight ahead as they move their hand in and out of your visual field.
 You will indicate when you are able to see the doctor’s hand.
 This test will then be repeated on the other eye.

 The confrontational visual field exam only tests the outside of the visual field and is not as accurate as some of the other visual field tests.
 However, this test can help your doctor decide if further visual field testing is needed.

-The tangent screen exam (also known as the Goldmann field exam) can be conducted in your eye doctor’s office.
-You will be seated about three feet away from a computer screen.
+The tangent screen exam (Goldmann field exam) can be conducted in your eye doctor’s office.
+You will be seated about 3 feet away from a computer screen.
 This screen will have a target in the center for you to focus on throughout the test.